Charles Mackerras: Later career

-Mackerras had conducted a few Gilbert and Sullivan productions for English National Opera, but his first experience as a guest conductor of the D'Oyly Carte Opera Company was for Trial by Jury, The Pirates of Penzance and The Mikado during the 1975 D'Oyly Carte centenary season at the Savoy.
-He conducted Patience at the Proms in 1976, the first full-length Gilbert and Sullivan opera given in its entirety at the Proms.
+Mackerras had conducted a few Gilbert and Sullivan productions for English National Opera, but his first experience as a guest conductor of the D'Oyly Carte Opera Company was for The Pirates of Penzance and The Mikado during the 1975 D'Oyly Carte company centenary season at the Savoy.
+He conducted the ENO production of Patience at the Proms in 1976, the first full-length Gilbert and Sullivan opera given in its entirety at the Proms.
 In 1980 he joined the D'Oyly Carte Opera Trust and later its board of trustees.
 In the early 1980s, he conducted two New Year's Eve broadcasts of Savoy operas for the BBC, and his recordings of eight of the operas were broadcast in 1989 by BBC Radio 2 as part of a complete Gilbert and Sullivan series.
 He also conducted a centennial performance of Sullivan's The Golden Legend in Leeds and the first staging of a complete Gilbert and Sullivan opera at the Royal Opera House, The Yeomen of the Guard, with Welsh National Opera in 1995.
-In 1980, also, he became the first non-Briton to conduct the BBC Symphony Orchestra at the Last Night of the Proms.

-In 1982 Mackerras was the first Australian national appointed chief conductor of the Sydney Symphony Orchestra, a post he held until 1985. he directed the Welsh National Opera from 1987 to 1992, where his Janáček productions won particular praise.
+In 1980 Mackerras became the first non-Briton to conduct the BBC Symphony Orchestra at the Last Night of the Proms.
+In 1982 he was the first Australian national to be appointed chief conductor of the Sydney Symphony Orchestra, a post he held until 1985. he directed the Welsh National Opera from 1987 to 1992, where his Janáček productions won particular praise.
+For Lucia di Lammermoor in 1989, he conducted a version which used the autograph with the pit players disposed behind as well as in front, in the manner of the early 19th century.
 One of the highlights of the 1991 season was the reopening of the Estates Theatre in Prague, scene of the original premiere of Mozart's Don Giovanni, in which Mackerras conducted a new production of that opera to mark the bicentenary of Mozart's death.
 As Conductor Emeritus of Welsh National Opera, his successes included Tristan und Isolde, The Yeomen of the Guard, and La clemenza di Tito (all of whose productions were brought to London).
 He was the principal guest conductor of the Scottish Chamber Orchestra (SCO) from 1992 to 1995 and held the title of Conductor Laureate with the SCO.
 He was principal guest conductor of the Royal Philharmonic Orchestra from 1993 to 1996.
 During the same period, he was also principal guest conductor of the San Francisco Opera.
 From 1998 to 2001 he was the music director of the Orchestra of St. Luke's.
-From 1987, he regularly conducted the Orchestra of the Age of Enlightenment and was appointed Emeritus Conductor in 2007.
+From 1987, he regularly conducted the Orchestra of the Age of Enlightenment and was appointed emeritus Conductor in 2007.